oittaa/time-server/README.md

                                     Overrides the CLOUDFLARE_TOKEN environment variable.
   --debug                           Enable debug messages.
                                     Overrides the DEBUG environment variable (sets to "true").
+  --force                           Force re-creation of configuration files and hooks.
+                                    Overrides the FORCE environment variable (sets to "true").
+                                    By default, existing configuration files are not overwritten.
   -h, --help                        Show this help message and exit.

 Environment Variables: